justintaekim/fridge_scanner/README.md

 ## Description

 The tech stacks were chosen based on the benefits including scalability, ease of cost management, security, reliability, and developer support.
-AI is levereged in the image classification where it uses ML to identify object.
+AI is levereged in the image classification where it uses ML to identify objects.

-Some of the challenges that were faced during the project were minor syntax errors and compile errors such as hydration mismatch while integrating AWS Rekognition, which took up a lot of time then I expected.
-It was a learning process and took a lot of searching and reading though developer forums.
+Some of the challenges that were faced during the project were minor syntax errors and compile errors such as hydration mismatch while integrating AWS Rekognition, which took up a lot of time than I expected.
+It was a learning process and took a lot of searching and reading through developer forums.

 ## Future Approach

-With given more time, here are the things I would work on.
+Here is the list of things I will work on.

 - Train the model on AWS Rekognition to detect items or leverage pre-existing other food scan API's like Foodvisor API / Clarifai API that provices pre-trained models to detect items